-The Company has adopted a written Code of Business Ethics that applies to the Directors, management and employees of Swiss Water and its subsidiaries.
-The Code of Business Ethics also applies to third parties, as determined by the Board of Directors The Code of Business Ethics is reviewed on an annual basis and it was most recently revised and approved by the Board in May 2022.
+The Company has adopted a written Code of Business Ethics that applies to the Directors, officers, employees, agents and contractors of Swiss Water and its subsidiaries.
+The Code of Business Ethics also applies to third parties, as determined by the Board of Directors The Code of Business Ethics is reviewed on an annual basis and it was most recently revised and approved by the Board in March 2024.
 The Board monitors compliance with the Code of Business Ethics.
 The Board, in compliance with the Code of Business Ethics and applicable corporate law, ensures that Directors who have a material interest in proposed transactions involving the Company disclose such interest prior to consideration of the relevant matter by the Board and abstain from voting on approval of such transactions as appropriate.